Volume 60 Issue 11 November 2010

 Nothing captures the past like a drop of perfume, says Roja Dove, connoisseur and curator of a recent survey of the history of perfume, as he sniffs out the fragrances that characterised their age.

 Richard Cavendish remembers the birth of the pianist who was also briefly prime minister of Poland.

 Richard Cavendish remembers the attempted coup against the president of South Vietnam, Ngo Dinh Diem, in 1960.

-Richard Cavendish remembers the execution of Dr Crippen one hundred years ago, in 1910.
+Richard Cavendish remembers the execution of a notorious murderer on November 23rd, 1910.

 When Penguin Books was acquitted of obscenity for publishing Lady Chatterley’s Lover, a door was kicked open to the social revolution of the 1960s.
 Geoffrey Robertson discusses the impact of the trial, a defining moment in modern legal history.